cmccurley22/cmccurley22/README.md

 ### Hi there 👋

+I'm Kate McCurley, a first year student at Olin College of Engineering, and I use any pronouns 😄

 <!--
 **cmccurley22/cmccurley22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.